Strange Cargo (aircraft)

-Strange Cargo was the name of a B-29 Superfortress (B-29-36-MO 44-27300, Victor number 73) modified to carry the atomic bomb in World War II.
+Strange Cargo was the name of a Boeing B-29 Superfortress (B-29-36-MO 44-27300, Victor number 73) modified to carry the atomic bomb in World War II.

 Airplane history

 Assigned to the 393d Bomb Squadron, 509th Composite Group, it was one of 15 Silverplate B-29s used by the 509th, Strange Cargo was built at the Glenn L. Martin Aircraft Plant at Omaha, Nebraska, as a Block 35 aircraft.
 It was one of 10 modified as a Silverplate and re-designated "Block 36".
 Delivered on April 2, 1945, to the USAAF, it was assigned to Crew A-4 (1st Lt.
 Joseph E. Westover), aircraft commander) and flown to Wendover Army Air Field, Utah.
 It left Wendover on June 5, 1945, for North Field, Tinian and arrived June 11.

 It was originally assigned the Victor (unit-assigned identification) number 3 but on August 1 was given the large 'A' tail markings of the 497th Bomb Group as a security measure and had its Victor changed to 73 to avoid misidentification with actual 497th BG aircraft.
 It was named Strange Cargo and its nose art applied after the atomic bomb missions.

 While at Tinian, Westover and crew A-4 flew Strange Cargo on 11 practice bombing missions and three combat pumpkin bomb missions against Japanese industrial targets at Nagasaki, Tsuruga, and Toyoda.
 The plane flew one other pumpkin bomb mission to Fukushima under Capt.
 Frederick C. Bock and crew C-13.

 In November 1945 it returned with the 509th to Roswell Army Air Field, New Mexico.
 From March to August 1946 it was assigned to the Operation Crossroads task force, then rejoined the 509th BG at Roswell.
 In June 1949 Strange Cargo was transferred to the 97th Bombardment Group at Biggs Air Force Base, Texas, then sent to McClellan Air Force Base in August 1949 for modification to WB-29 specifications at the Sacramento Air Materiel Area.

 Subsequent assignments as a WB-29 were to: